Argus-Xi/TSA-Game-2025/README.md

+THis readme is for the platformer template i'm working on

 README for info on how to use.
 Necessary Child Nodes
 These nodes must be attached as a child of the CharacterBody2D node for it to function properly.